mingyuanhua/euclidean/README.md

   - The IoC container will create the objects, wire them together, configure them, and manage their complete life cycle from creation till destruction.
 These objects are called Spring Beans.
   - The container gets its instructions on what objects to instantiate, configure, and assemble by reading the configuration metadata provided.
 The configuration metadata can be represented either by XML, Java annotations, or Java code

+- How a Spring IOC container is created on the web application?
+  - When Tomcat runs the **DispatcherServlet**, it will internally create a spring ioc container

 - Bean
 = Java Object
   - The Java object that is initialized and managed by Spring is called bean.